-1st Fighter Wing demonstrates strength and readiness in Elephant Walk
+1st Fighter Wing Demonstrates Strength and Readiness in Elephant Walk

 |0

-This work, 1st Fighter Wing demonstrates strength and readiness in Elephant Walk, by A1C Gerald Ligeralde, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Fighter Wing Demonstrates Strength and Readiness in Elephant Walk, by SrA Olivia Bithell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.